debugacademy/debugacademy-git/git_assignment.md

 Wonderful!
 You now have cloned this repository twice.
 Once in your github.com account by clicking 'Fork', and once to your local computer using the git clone command.
 Let's proceed.

 ### Create and switch to a new branch
 A branch is a version of your repository.
-We don't want to edit the 'master' branch - by convention, that version of your repository should continue to match that of Debug Academy's repository.
+By convention, we don't want to edit the 'master' branch, that version of your repository should continue to match that of Debug Academy's repository.

 - Create a new branch based off of the master branch
   - ```git checkout -b [new-branch] [base-branch]```